 Employee benefit plans liability decreased by \$520 million, or 19%, from the prior year.
 The decrease primarily reflects an increase in the discount rate used for valuation and changes in financial assumptions.
-Please refer to note 18 of the unaudited condensed interim consolidated financial statements for details on the change in the employee benefit plans liability.
+Please refer to note 18 of the consolidated financial statements for details on the change in the employee benefit plans liability.